Last updated April 2020

 Seeking Good Help

-While there are specialty power-washing services, many house painters, landscapers, siding contractors, and others also routinely do this work.
+While there are specialty power-washing services, many house painters and landscapers, and others also routinely do this work.
 So if you have a positive track record with one of those contractors, that’s a good place to start.
 You can check for recommendations from subscribers by looking under any of those service categories here at Checkbook.org.
 Ask any company you are considering if it owns its own power washing equipment; that might help keep the price down and ensure that the company has some experience with the work.

 If you are starting from scratch with a service, ask it to provide you references in your neighborhood.
 And ask each contractor you’re considering to provide proof of both worker’s compensation and liability insurance.